-As originally drafted, the Constitution required that all persons be counted for purposes of apportioning seats in the House and allocating electors in the Electoral College, see U.S. Const.
+As originally drafted, the Constitution required that all persons be counted for purposes of apportioning seats in the House, see U.S. Const.
 Art.
 I, § 2, cl.
 3; id.
 Art.
 II, § 1, cl.
 2, subject to two notorious and explicitly identified exceptions: Enslaved people were counted as only three-fifths of a person, and "Indians not taxed" were excluded from the total population.
 Id.
 Art.
 I, § 2, cl.
-3. The Fourteenth Amendment, ratified in the wake of the Civil War to establish full political representation for all, amended the Enumeration Clause of Article I to remove the Three-Fifths Clause and declare that apportionment of Representatives be based on the "whole number of persons in each State."
+3. The Fourteenth Amendment, ratified in the wake of the Civil War to establish political representation for all, amended the Enumeration Clause of Article I to remove the Three-Fifths Clause and require that apportionment of Representatives be based on the "whole number of persons in each State."
 U.S. Const.
 Amend.
-XIV, § 2.
+XIV, § 2.3

 The meaning of these provisions is clear.
 The term "person" includes any "human being," Black's Law Dictionary (11th ed.
-2019), and necessitates that every individual living in the United States be included in the decennial count.
+2019), and necessitates that every individual residing in the United States be included in the decennial count.
 This was the understanding of the Constitution's framers.
 James Madison explained in the Federalist Papers that "the aggregate number of representatives allotted to the several states" was to be "founded on the aggregate number of inhabitants," even though a State could deny many of its residents the franchise.
 The Federalist No. 54, at 284 (G. Carey & J. McClellan eds., 2001) (quoted in Evenwel v.
 Abbott, 136 S. Ct.
 1120, 1127 (2016)).
-Alexander Hamilton, speaking in support of apportionment based on total population, stated: "There can be no truer principle than this-that every individual of the
+Alexander Hamilton, speaking in support of apportionment based on total population, stated: "There can be no truer principle than this-that every individual of the community at large has an equal right to the protection of government."
+1 Records of the

-&lt;sup>2 The exception for "Indians not taxed" was retained in the Fourteenth Amendment but is no longer applicable.
+3 The exception for "Indians not taxed" was retained in the Fourteenth Amendment but is no longer applicable.
 See, e.g., An Act to Provide for Taking the Tenth and Subsequent Censuses, ch.
 195 § 8, 20 Stat.
 475 (1879) (authorizing the Census Bureau to enumerate all Native Americans); Exclusion of "Indians Not Taxed" When Apportioning Representatives, 39 Op.
 Att'y Gen. 518, 519-20 (1940) (recommending that the Secretary of Commerce continue enumerating all Native Americans in light of both the Supreme Court's determination that all Native Americans are subject to federal income tax laws and the uncertainty about the meaning of the constitutional phrase "Indians not taxed").